Admin Persistence

 1. Prerequisites

-and was tested with respective implementations and versions:
+This module depends on JSF, CDI and JPA and was tested with respective implementations and versions:

 2. Usage

-Following are the steps you need to follow in order to use Admin Persistence
+Following are the steps you need to follow in order to use Admin Persistence:

 -